srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsepc/source/2_epc_getstarted.rst

 Connecting UEs to the Internet
 ++++++++++++++++++++++++++++++

-Often, it is interesting to connect the UEs to the Internet.
-By default, the Linux kernel will not do packet forwarding from one subnet to another subnet.
-Also, it is necessary to perform IP masquerading so that the UEs can connect to the Internet, even thought they only have a private IP.
+To allow UEs to connect to the Internet, it is necessary to perform IP masquerading.
+Without masquerading, the Linux kernel will not do packet forwarding from one subnet to another.

 To enable this, you can run a convenience script ``sudo srsepc_if_masq <out_interface>``, where *out_interface* is the interface that connects the PC to the Internet.